-- 3 Now ask the students to go round the class or group asking and answering questions.
-Tell them that they can make notes on the back of their card if necessary. - When they have finished, they should sit down with two or three students from the same group, discuss the information they have gathered and come to a group decision about the answers to the questions on their cards.
+- 3. Now ask the students to go around their group asking and answering questions.
+Tell them that they can make notes on the back of their card if necessary. - 4.
+When they have finished, they should sit down with two or three students from the same group, discuss the information they have gathered, and come to a group decision about the answers to the questions on their cards.
 At this stage, encourage them to use the language of comparison.